SACHSTech/ICS4U-native-gr11reviewV2/README.md

 ### Review2.java - Decisions - switch/case
 Create a program that prints out a statement of options.
 Allow the user to select an option and react appropriately to the option selection using a switch case structure.
 The options should be as follows:
-0 - print a joke about your hair
+0. Print a joke about your hair
-1 - print a joke about your feet
+1. Print a joke about your feet
-2 - print a joke about your clothes
+2. Print a joke about your clothes
-3 - print a joke about your teacher.
+3. Print a joke about your teacher.
 If an invalid option number is entered (i.e `4`), output `Invalid menu option`.

 #### Sample Run
 ```
-0 - print a joke about your hair
+0. Print a joke about your hair
-1 - print a joke about your feet
+1. Print a joke about your feet
-2 - print a joke about your clothes
+2. Print a joke about your clothes
-3 - print a joke about your teacher
+3 .Print a joke about your teacher
 Choose a menu option: 0
 Why do bees have sticky hair?
 They always use honeycombs.
 ```

 ### Review3.java - Iteration - for loop 1
-Create a program that prints the odd numbers from 20 to 100 and prints the numbers from 29 to 2 in decreasing order.
+Create a program that prints the even numbers from 20 to 100 and prints the numbers from 29 to 2 in decreasing order.
 You will need to create two separate loops with a blank line between them.

 ### Review4.java - Iteration - for loop 2
-Create a program that asks the user how many items he/she would like to purchase.
-The program then gets the prices for the items one by one.
-At the end of entering items, print out the total, the tax (13%) and the grand total.
-Import and use the `java.text.DecimalFormat` class to output the information in currency format (0.00)
+Create a program that asks the user how many trips they would like to make and the fuel efficiency of their car in litres per 100km.
+The distance traveled for each trip and outputs total distance travelled and the amount of gas consumed.

 #### Sample Run
 ```
-How many items do you want to buy?
-4
+Enter the number of trips: 4
+Enter the fuel efficency of the vehicle (in L/100km):  12.5

-Enter the price for item 1: 2.50
+Enter the distance travelled for trip 1: 45
-Enter the price for item 2: 3.99
+Enter the distance travelled for trip 2: 38
-Enter the price for item 3: 6.99
+Enter the distance travelled for trip 3: 75
-Enter the price for item 4: 7.99
+Enter the distance travelled for trip 4: 102

-Subtotal: $21.47
-Tax: $2.79
-Total: $24.26
+Total distance travelled: 260km
+Total amount of gas consumed: 32.5L

 ```
 ## Review5.java - Iteration - while loop 1
 Write a program that prompts for a `yearly_amount`, annual `compound_interest_rate`, and outputs the number of years .
 For compound interest, the interest rate is applied to the existing amount after each year.